...TO SERVE OUR SCHOOLS AND COMMUNITIES IN ANY AND ALL WAYS POSSIBLE, WHETHER IT BE THROUGH OUR CRAFT OR THE FITNESS OF OURSELVES....

 They said our youth would be hostile and violent, if we hosted an evening event.
 We proved them wrong.
 Thanks to all of those who continue to support our projects and events.
 We always enjoy your company and we truly appreciate you! #UntilNextTime #Peace

 Love Thy Neighbor

-For the 2nd consecutive year, members of Mu Kappa Phi have volunteered their hours to feed the homeless - at First Christian Church, near downtown Mobile.
-We a proud to stand side by side with those working to make things better, especially for those who need a hand up in life! #ItCouldBeUS #WorthwhileOutreach #TheBIGPicture
+For the 3 consecutive years, members of Mu Kappa Phi have volunteered their hours to feed the homeless - at First Christian Church, near downtown Mobile.
+We a proud to stand side by side with those working to make things better, especially for those who need a hand up in life!

 8th Notes Peer Mentoring Initiative

 Through the 8th Notes initiative, operating on M.A.R.S.
-(Musicianship; Academic Readiness; and Service) - members of MKPhi will provide private lessons, tutoring sessions, and peer mentoring for young people Grades 3-8.
-This free program allows low income families access to the same opportunities as those who can easily participate in the fine arts.
+(Musicianship; Academic Readiness; and Service) - members of MKPhi, along with Music Education Majors from the local colleges, will provide private lessons, tutoring sessions, and mentoring services for young people Grades 3-8.
+This free program allows low income families access to the same opportunities as those who can more easily participate in the fine arts.

-We are proud to stand with, and extremely thankful for Mobile County Commissioner Merceria Ludgood who has appropriated $10K towards our efforts!
+We are proud to stand with, and extremely thankful for Mobile County Commissioner Merceria Ludgood who has appropriated meaningful resources towards our efforts!

 Maestro = President; VM = VP of Service; 2nd VM = VP of Fellowship; Composer = Secretary; Metronome = Treasurer; Section Leader = Fraternal Education Officer; ASL = AFEO; Adjudicator = Sergeant-at-Arms; Amoroso = Chaplain; Music Librarian = Historian